 How To Automatically Post To Facebook From WordPress Using FS Poster

 We have added accounts to the plugin.
 It is time to enjoy the plugin.
 I created a sample post, and here is a fantastic result.

 If you want to see the shared post on Facebook, click the Post link.

-The plugin shared the post on three pages and three groups in 10 seconds.
+The plugin shared the post on a page and a group in 5 seconds.
 How long does it take when you log in and share all those accounts one by one?
-I am sure it takes at least 15 minutes.
+I am sure it takes at least 10 minutes.
 And that is not all; because you might have hundreds of groups, pages, etc.

 I have seen a customer who has 400 Facebook groups, and that is not a joke.

-If you want to make the custom post text different from the custom text in the settings, you can add the custom text for each Social Network.
+If you want to make the custom post message different from the custom message in the settings, you can add the custom message for each Social Network.

 The activated communities are on the list automatically.
 You can add or delete them, depending on your post.

 You are also able to go to the post link, share the post again, or schedule the post again after sharing.